beanbaginc/pillowfight/README.rst

 Pillow Fight
 ============

-Pillow is a new replacement for PIL that works as a drop-in replacement.
-It's great, but unfortunately, users must first uninstall PIL before installing Pillow, as they share a namespace.
+Pillow is a replacement for PIL that works as a drop-in replacement.
+Unlike PIL, it's actively maintained and easy to install.
+It's pretty great.
+There's only one problem, which is that users must first uninstall PIL before installing Pillow, as they share a namespace.

-This makes it very hard for public projects to easily depend on either PIL or Pillow without inevitably breaking something (perhaps in subtle ways).
+This makes it very hard for Python modules or products that need to run on a variety of configurations to easily depend on either PIL or Pillow without inevitably breaking something (perhaps in subtle ways).
+That makes it hard to safely  transition.

-Basically, without having full control of every system the package is running on, it's easy to break something, and hard to transition.

 This package aims to "solve" that by providing a single dependency that can intelligently depend on either PIL or Pillow, based on what's already on the